KrishPro/machine-translation/README.md

 ## Architecture

-I've used pure orignal transformer with any modifications, I have just changed the size according to my needs.
+I've used pure orignal transformer without any modifications, I have just changed the size according to my needs.
 I have also changed the way it is implimented because the method proposed by the research paper is quite slow.
 The main concept remains unchanged

 You can read the [research paper](https://arxiv.org/pdf/1706.03762.pdf) for further details